Edgbaston Area Guide

 Warwickshire County Cricket Club can also be found within Edgbaston.
 The grounds host many county matches.
 This is also home to the England cricket team during one day internationals and test matches.

 Edgbaston also boasts a world class tennis venue; The Edgbaston Priory Club.
+Birmingham University with its vast campus is here.
+The main shopping centre is at Five Ways where there is also

 Situated within the borders of the area is the only Grade I listed domestic building in Birmingham; 21 Yateley Road.
 The property was designed by Herbert Tudor Buckland.
 Edgbaston Hall – a Grade II listed country hall, can also be found nearby.
 It is currently utilised by the Edgbaston Golf Club.